-- Learn about attribution models that can help you strategize with your digital marketing and calculate as "close to right" as possible.
+- There are different attribution models that can help you strategise your digital marketing and calculate as "close to right" as possible.

 Retail magnate John Wanamaker is famous for the quote: “Half the money I spend on advertising is wasted; the trouble is I don't know which half.”
 This statement is just as relevant for marketers today as it was at the turn of the century.

 In basic terms, when a user interacts with a brand's digital ads, a small piece of data known as a tracking cookie is used by the third party ad platform (such as Facebook, Google, etc.) to identify that particular user.
 The user's unique tracking cookie will continue to identify them for around 30 days.

-Where it gets tricky is that the user may have interacted with numerous third party ad platforms within the 30-day "cookie window," but only made one transaction on the brand's website.
+Where it gets tricky is that the user may have interacted with numerous third-party ad platforms within the 30-day "cookie window," but only made one transaction on the brand's website.
 If you were to add the total value of all transactions together (as reported by the ad platforms), there would be a discrepancy with the reporting and the brand’s bottom line.

-And here’s where attribution modeling comes in.
+And here’s where attribution modelling comes in.

 For example, if the user clicked on a Facebook ad, then later that day they clicked on a Google ad and finally made a purchase, the value of that purchase would need to be attributed to both Facebook and Google.
 If Google was the ‘"last click," a marketer might prefer to weight the value of Google at 60%, and Facebook at 40% (rather than a straight 50/50 split).

 But what if the user intended to make a purchase all along and they simply clicked on both the Facebook and Google ads as a means of accessing the site (rather than going direct)?
 If that were the case, did the marketer overspend on their advertising?